KennethLangedal/DPA25_CUP/exercise_sheet_4_5/README.md

 ### Scoring

 As before, the most important metric is the absolute performance (meaning the **T** column from above).
 For the final scoring, the submissions will be sorted based on parallel running time using the full machine (128 cores).
 The fastest submission will score 20 points, the second 19, and so on down to 1.
-You will accumulate points for each optional exercise, and the the winner in the end is the one with the most points.
+You will accumulate points for each optional exercise, and the winner in the end is the one with the most points.
 We plan to have six optional exercises in total.
 As mentioned, the first optional exercise gives only half the points.

 ## Tips and Other Details